 - "My fist hungers for justice. *growl* That was my... fist."

 - Also happens to Po when Shifu starts talking to about the previous Dragon Warrior... specifically how he went for days without food.

 - The Guards Must Be Crazy: Po sneaks into Shen's factory by knocking out two wolves and holding them in front of him.Gorilla: Wipe those stupid grins off your faces.

 - Ham-to-Ham Combat: Po and Shen's first scene together.

 - Happily Adopted: Po and his father both admit that Po is adopted at the beginning.
 Po is okay with this by the end of the film.

-- Hard Work Hardly Works / Instant Expert: Played With.
+- Hard Work Hardly Works: Played With.
 Po's kung fu has improved a lot since the last movie, but he's still somewhat clumsy and has a lot to learn.
-He was able to master Inner Peace and the redirection move rather quickly, though.
+He is able to master Inner Peace and the redirection move rather quickly, though.
 Lampshaded by Shifu.
 Noting how Po was able to achieve inner peace at a young age, as opposed to him who had to wait a lot longer.